Shrine of St. Patrick's Bell: Bell

 Bronze hand-bells (Irish: clog) are one of the most numerous surviving forms of early medieval relics in Ireland, and were typically passed between successive generations of abbots and clerics.
 St. Patrick's bell is one of the most well-known and one of the few Irish objects whose provenance can be traced back 1400 years; it dates from c.
 500, although its tongue may be a later addition.
 Earlier known as the "Clog-Phadruig", "Clog an Edachta", or the "Bell of Armagh", it is thought to have once belonged to the Irish patron saint Patrick, and to have been buried with him — the Annals of Ulster record that in 552 Colmcille recovered three relics from Patrick's grave.
 There are presumed to have been either his chalice, manuscript, staff and his bell.
 Legendarily, an angel asked Columcille to donate the cup to County Down and the bell to Armagh.

 The bell is 20 cm high, weighs 1.7 kg, and is trapezoidal and sloping in shape.
-It is formed from of two sheets of iron which were hammered into shape and joined with rivets.
+It is formed from two sheets of iron which were hammered into shape and joined with rivets.
 The bell was coated by dipping the iron onto melted bronze.
 It has a curved crest which holds a separately cast handle.

 An early "Life of Patrick", the bilingual Vita tripartita Sancti Patricii, details several stories mentioning bell-relics associated with Patrick.
 A number recall his battle on Croagh Patrick and draw influence from the Collectanea where his "anger grew against [the blackbirds].
 He strikes his bell, so that the men of Ireland heard its voice, and he flung it at them so its gap out of it and that [bell] is Brigit's Gapling".

 Shrine

-Saint's hand-bells were sometimes enshrined to give prestige to their owner.
+Saint's hand bells were sometimes enshrined to give prestige to their owner.
 They were highly prized in the 10th and 11th centuries, although only some 15 survive.
-It is probable that the shrines were also used for swearing loyalty or legal oaths, and at times may have acted as battle standards.
+It is probable that the shrines were also used for swearing loyalty or legal oaths and may sometimes have acted as battle standards.
 St. Patrick's bell was enshrined c.
 1100 by the High King of Ireland Domnall Ua Lochlainn (reigned 1094—1121 AD), and the bishop of Armagh.
 The shrine is made from four trapezoidal plates joined at the corners by tubes, and further secured by a top-cap and a sliding base plate.
-Its front is split between an upper crest and main body, and is decorated by a series of plates containing complex openwork designs and geometric cross-patterns.
+Its front is split between an upper crest and main body and is decorated by a series of plates containing complex openwork designs and geometric cross-patterns.